dramaqa/dramaqa.github.io/dataset.md

         1) Image Frames in Video Clips
       </h3>
       <p class="description">
-        Lengths of video scene clips are 1 to 5 minutes in average, and each of scene clips is composed with short clips.
-        A length of a short clip is 1 to 50 seconds.
-The image frames are extracted at 3 frames per second(FPS).
+        AnotherMissOh_images.zip contains image frames of each video clips.
+The image frames in a scene are saved in {episodeName/sceneNum} folder, and the image frames in a shot are saved in {episodeName/sceneNum/shotNum} folder (e.g., AnotherMissOh01/002/0003 folder for 3rd shot in 2nd scene in episode 1).
+The image frames are captured at 3 frames per second (FPS).
+In our baseline code, each image frame is fed into Resnet-50 and transformed to features from the last layer of the network.
       </p>
     </div> <br />
     <div class = "content-item"  id="dataset-2">